 According to Shep Hyken, a customer service expert and author of several Wall Street bestsellers, a personalized customer experience increases revenue and loyalty.

 Psychologists findings agree.
-Apparently, when people customize something they feel like it’s already theirs.
-Think, “I created it - therefore it’s mine.”
+Apparently, when people customize something they feel like it’s already theirs: “I created it — therefore it’s mine.”
 It gives consumers the opportunity to express themselves, or just get the products they want.

-So by giving your customers the option to customize their order, they’ll naturally feel more inclined to want to buy it.
-Win-win!
+So by giving your customers the option to customize their order, they might naturally feel more inclined to want to buy it.

 Take PupBox, for example.
 They require you to fill out a profile about your pup before they create your personalized box.

-They even give you the option to upload a photo of your puppy.
-Genius!
+They even give you the option to upload a photo of your dog.
+Personalization for pups too.

 What have we learned?

-By now you know exactly how to set up a Shopify subscription box and start increasing your monthly recurring revenue in 2018 (and beyond)!
+By now you know exactly some of the key concepts behind setting up a Shopify subscription box that can increase your monthly recurring revenue in 2018 (and beyond)!

 Subscription boxes are one of, if not the best way to grow and scale your online store.
-If you’re not using them, you’re missing out.
+Look into it, the potential is huge!

 Now it’s over to you - Are you using a subscription box on your Shopify store?
 What advice do you have for anyone looking to start a subscription business?
 Drop a comment below!